 - support translations of Tagore’s work into other Indian languages

 - promote comparative study of his work with poets, artists and writers in other parts of India and the world

-- advance a study of the elements of his Humanist philosophy and his cosmopolitanism
+- advance the study of his Humanist philosophy and his cosmopolitanism

 - explore his concerns regarding the relationship between science and society.

 Under this Centre the IIAS offers Fellowships to scholars working on the ideas and philosophy of Tagore out of which one would be an Indian artist/scholar and another a foreign scholar/artist.

 - While Fellows of the Institute are primarily engaged in their own research on themes approved by the Institute, to further interdisciplinary dialogue, there is also considerable formal and informal interaction among them.
 The Fellows' Weekly Seminar which is held every Thursday is the primary forum for formal interaction.
 During their term, Fellows remain in residence from 1st March to 15th December.
 From 16th December to 28th February, they have the option to carry out fieldwork and library and archival consultations outside Shimla.
 Limited financial assistance is provided by the Institute for this purpose during this period.